U.S. Open to revert back to Sunday finish from 2015

 The men's first round, which had been spread over three days, will be held over two days, bringing the U.S. Open in line with the other grand slams.

-The changes will not come into effect until 2015 because the initial changes had already been locked in as part of an agreement with the Association of Tennis Professionals (ATP) and Women's Tennis Association (WTA).
+The changes will not come into effect until 2015 because the initial changes had already been locked in as part of an agreement with the ATP and WTA.

 The five-year deal also included a hefty increase in prize money for the U.S. Open.
 Officials had already announced this year's event would increase by $4.1 million to $33.6 million, but said the total purse would be raised to $50 million by 2017.